 To transmit these secrets securely to a recipient without requiring an out-of-band communication channel, the diversified transmission key pk_d is used to encrypt them.
 The recipient's possession of the associated incoming viewing key ivk is used to reconstruct the original note and memo field.

-Unlike in a Sprout JoinSplit description, each Sapling or Orchard shielded output is encrypted by a fresh ephemeral public key.
+Unlike in Sprout, each Sapling or Orchard shielded output is encrypted by a fresh ephemeral public key.

 For both encryption and decryption,